aram-ap/JFXGrid/README.md

 ---

 ### Why?
-While developing an application for processing and visualizing LiDAR sensor information, I came into an issue where the current JavaFX Charting libraries available don't have the high speed heatmap charting library needed in my case.
+While developing an application for processing and visualizing LiDAR sensor information, I came into an issue where the current JavaFX Charting libraries available simply didn't have the performance target and other major requirements that I needed.
 My major points of issue with the available libraries (likely issues of my lack of understanding) came to this:
-- Libraries like [ChartFX](https://github.com/fair-acc/chart-fx) and its heatmap implementation didn't offer what I neededed for my use case.
+- Libraries like [ChartFX](https://github.com/fair-acc/chart-fx) are beautiful with many features.
+However, its heatmap implementation didn't offer what I needed for my use case.
 - Issues rendering with speeds > 30fps (it is designed for 25fps so totally within spec).
 - Issues visually, such as refusing to display pixels as squares (this was so frustrating I decided to make this).
 - After utilizing [OjAlgo](http://ojalgo.org/), a linear math and matrix operations library, its speed and memory optimizations with matrices made it incredibly appealing, so I implemented it into this library with success.